alttch/eva3/doc/quickstart.rst

 .. note::

-    It is much faster to use the interactive mode ("eva -I" or "eva-shell") but in this document commands are provided as they should be executed from the system shell.
+    It is much faster to use the interactive mode ("eva -I" or "eva-shell"), which has auto-completion for everything and other cool features, but in this document commands are provided as they should be executed from the system shell.

+Why command-line?
+Where is a web interface?
+Well, EVA ICS has the web
+interface: :doc:`/cloudmanager/cloudmanager`.
+But setting up from command-line is much quicker and can be also automated with scripts, can't it?
+Furthermore, setting up production systems manually is absolutely not recommended, as EVA ICS has the very powerful and modern :doc:`/iac`.

 Download Modbus PHI modules: